BenKoenig/visualizer/readme.md

 You have successfully integrated and rendered a 3D model in your React Three Fiber project.

-## How to deploy your project with Vercel
+## How to deploy your project to Vercel
-# How to Deploy a Project to Vercel

 This guide walks through the process of deploying a project to Vercel using GitHub and the Vercel web interface.
 ### Step 1: Create and Push Your Project to GitHub